This article is about how to deal with a manipulative coworker, and habits to build in dealing with manipulative coworkers as a whole.

 Manipulative individuals are not any different from the many dangers around us.
 Our lack of a desire to come across the dangers manipulators pose encourages us to keep tabs on where they are and what they do.
 It is for this reason that simply introducing others to manipulative people is enough of a first step to getting rid of them.

-Witnesses to Every Dealing
+Witnesses to Every Interaction

 In any social structure / hierarchy, word travels fast.
 Even faster than words, feelings seem to move at lightning speed.
 We hear about drama in the workplace quicker than news of someone announcing their pregnancy for instance.
 “John and Mark went at it at the monthly PM meeting today,” is more effective in capturing our interest than, “Julie’s pregnant.”